How Much Does a $2 Million Life Insurance Policy Cost? (2026 Rates)

 Dual High-Income Households

-Dual-income families where both spouses earn $100,000+ need coverage reflecting their combined lifestyle and obligations.
-A $2 million policy on the primary earner ensures the surviving spouse can maintain the household, cover childcare costs and avoid immediate career pressure during grieving.
-Consider comparable coverage on both spouses if incomes are similar, ensuring adequate protection regardless of who dies first.
+Dual-income families where both spouses earn $100,000 or more need coverage that reflects their combined lifestyle and obligations.
+A $2 million policy on the primary earner lets the surviving spouse maintain the household, cover childcare costs and avoid immediate career pressure during grieving.
+If incomes are similar, comparable coverage on both spouses makes sense, protecting the family regardless of who dies first.

 COST OF $2 MILLION LIFE INSURANCE VS. OTHER COVERAGE AMOUNTS